Editorial Standards & Methodology

 Authenticity First

-Every astrological interpretation must be backed by classical Vedic texts.
+Every astrological interpretation must be grounded in Vedic principles and computed chart data.
 No invented or fabricated astrological principles.
-All claims cite specific sources with chapter and verse references.
+AI predictions are based on Swiss Ephemeris calculations and Logic Engine analysis; blog articles cite classical texts with chapter and verse references.

 Transparency Always